Medically Reviewed By

 Mesothelioma Pain Management Procedures

 Pain management is a way to help mesothelioma patients maintain their quality of life throughout their cancer journey.
-This treatment option should be offered at every stage of mesothelioma and be part of a comprehensive treatment plan.
+This treatment option should be offered at every stage of the disease and be part of a comprehensive treatment plan.

-Mesothelioma pain management can include medications, treatments and supportive care.
-Fluid buildup is a mesothelioma symptom and a common cause of mesothelioma pain.
-Removing the fluid around the lungs, in the abdomen or around the heart is one way doctors can help decrease mesothelioma pain symptoms.
+Methods of pain management for mesothelioma patients may include medications, treatments and supportive care.
+Fluid buildup is a primary mesothelioma symptom and a common source of pain.
+Removing the fluid around the lungs, in the abdomen or around the heart is one way doctors can help decrease pain and symptoms.

-Pleurodesis is a surgical procedure that can help alleviate pain associated with pleural mesothelioma.
-During a pleurodesis, fluid is drained from the pleural cavity, and the pleural space is permanently closed, eliminating future fluid buildup in the pleura (pleural effusions).
-Doctors use a talc-like substance to stick the two linings of the pleura together.
-A thoracoscopy, thoracic scope with a camera attached, is used to perform the pleurodesis.
+Pleurodesis is a surgical procedure that can help to alleviate pain for patients with malignant pleural mesothelioma.
+During pleurodesis, fluid is drained from the thoracic cavity, and the pleural space is permanently closed, eliminating future fluid buildup in the pleura (pleural effusions).
+Doctors use a talc-like substance to cause the two linings of the pleura to scar together.
+A thoracoscopy, which is a thoracic scope with a camera attached, is used to perform the pleurodesis.